 Learning can and should be fun.
 As an example, you can incorporate math into your home life so your child can practice their skills while doing fun activities such as shopping, cooking, sports, playing board games, etc.

 Imagine the boost to your child’s confidence when they do well on those initial homework assignments and the first tests of the school year.
 Rather than having to relearn last year’s material, they can start strong and improve on their knowledge, confidence, and academic skills.

 Mathnasium of Tallahassee: Real Instruction, Real Learning, Real Growth

 Mathnasium has two Leon County locations.
 In addition to our Bannerman Crossings location, our new math learning center in the Mahan Village Shopping Center, at the corner of Mahan and Capital Circle NE, is now open.

 Mathnasium of Tallahassee Reviews

-Mathnasium of Tallahassee Weekly Updates Reminder: The calendar is open to ...
+Mathnasium of Tallahassee Weekly Updates Reminder: The calendar is ...